-Andreas Lucido Managing Director, Federal Solution Leader +1 571 286 9633 alucido@alvarezandmarsal.com
+Andreas Lucido Managing Director, A&M Federal Leader +1 571 286 9633 alucido@alvarezandmarsal.com

-Art Hall Senior Director, Supply Chain/Third Party Risk +1 404 759 9158 ahall@alvarezandmarsal.com ABOUT ALVAREZ & MARSAL Companies, investors and government entities around the world turn to Alvarez & Marsal (A&M) for leadership, action and results.
+Art Hall Senior Director, Supply Chain / Third Party Risk +1 404 759 9158 ahall@alvarezandmarsal.com ABOUT ALVAREZ & MARSAL Companies, investors and government entities around the world turn to Alvarez & Marsal (A&M) for leadership, action and results.
 Privately held since its founding in 1983, A&M is a leading global professional services firm that provides advisory, business performance improvement and turnaround management services.
 When conventional approaches are not enough to create transformation and drive change, clients seek our deep expertise and ability to deliver practical solutions to their unique problems.
-With over 7,000 people across five continents, we deliver tangible results for corporates, boards, private equity firms, law firms and government agencies facing complex challenges.
+With over 8,000 people across six continents, we deliver tangible results for corporates, boards, private equity firms, law firms and government agencies facing complex challenges.
 Our senior leaders, and their teams, leverage A&M's restructuring heritage to help companies act decisively, catapult growth and accelerate results.
 We are experienced operators, world-class consultants, former regulators and industry authorities with a shared commitment to telling clients what's really needed for turning change into a strategic business asset, managing risk and unlocking value at every stage of growth.
-When action matters, find us at: alvarezandmarsal.com ALVAREZ & MARSAL
+To learn more, visit: AlvarezandMarsal.com